ThatTotallyRealMyth/Impacket-IoCs/Impacket-IoCs.md

 Additionally, if we end up going for ARCFOUR-HMAC-MD5, Impacket sets in a way that it will appear twice in the list :) even though a Windows client never adds duplicate enctypes in the etype subfield.

-With the predicable/standard ENCTYPES with the bottom one being the supported one.
+With the predictable/standard ENCTYPES, the bottom one being the supported one.
 Now looking at the same Windows server and we see different and one more enctype being offered:

 ![Pasted image 20260430181751](images/Pasted%20image%2020260430181751.png)